VIDAKHOSHPEY22/VIDAKHOSHPEY22/README.md

 ---

-##  Fun Facts

-- 🎨 I designed my first web animation purely with CSS keyframes.
-- 🤖 My AI projects started with simple game solvers and grew to complex agents.
-- ☕ I code best with a cup of chai and some good music in the background.

----

 ## 📜 Philosophy & How I Work

 > "I write code with care, aiming for clarity, creativity, and impact.
 I believe technology should serve people, inspire joy, and solve real problems."